brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 created earlier ("ssh-and-http-from-anywhere"), and click the blue "Review"
 button:

-{% include figure.html path="blog/aws-docker/launch-config-security-group.png" caption="Use the Security Group you created earlier" %}
+{% include figure.html path="blog/aws-docker/launch-config-security-group.png" caption="Use the Security Group you created earlier" link_to_full_size_image=true %}

 Now click the blue "Create launch configuration button" and a modal will pop up asking you to select a Key Pair.
 Select "Choose an existing key pair" from the